Information for Faculty and Staff

 Unlike other programs, SI leaders attend all class lectures and read all assigned texts.

 In addition to demonstrating content competency, SI leaders are trained to think about how they achieved this competency.
-Training includes process and methodology applicable to the subject and ways in which that knowledge can best be transmitted to students.
+Training includes process and methodology applicable to the subject and asks SI leaders to consider how knowledge can best be transmitted to students.

 When successful, the SI groups show a statistically lower rate of D and F grades and withdrawals and higher average course grades.
 Statistical differences are rarely tested in other study/review sessions.